openopt/chop/README.md

 ## Stochastic Algorithms

 We define stochastic optimizers in the `chop.stochastic` module.
 These follow PyTorch Optimizer conventions, similar to the `torch.optim` module.
+These can be used to
+- train structured models;
+- compute universal adversarial perturbations over a dataset.

 ## Full Gradient Algorithms